Posted on

 This style of content is very powerful for businesses that sell experiences.
 For example, a hotel can create content that captures the arrival, service, and atmosphere.

-UGC is promotional content created by social media users who aren't influencers—typically, that means their follower count is under 5,000.
+UGC is promotional content created by social media users who aren't influencers—typically seen as those with a follower count under 5,000.

 There are two key types of UGC: